I am interested in service design, complex systems, post-capitalism and dancing.

 I've shared my work on designers as the new cartographers at Service Experience Conference, Midwest UX and the Service Design Network Global Conference.

-At the SDN Global Conference, I also co-facilitated a workshop on designing relationships.
+At SXC 2017, I also co-facilitated a workshop on designing relationships.
 We used the Relationship Model Canvas, a tool developed to explore the value exchanges in relationships.

 Some of my favourite project work has been working with the Toronto Public Library, on making their services more human centred.
 The Online Account redesign I contributed to is live if you want to check it out.